NLM-Ruby-Group/FamTime/README.md

 * [ ] Users can give feedback for a place/oranizer
 * [ ] Users can set going/not going to an event
 * [ ] Users can setting up privacy information and notification email
+* [ ] Reset password by sending email and reset password link

 #### Events
 * [ ] Event creator must add their phone number to become verified